AVpres/homebrew-formulae/README.md

 The **openMovIm** package has been renamed **MovIm** on 2019-05-04.

 ## Deleted Formulae

+We have removed both CineForm formulae on 2024-10-26, as the resources no longer appear to be maintained.

+- **cineform** – Alternate static and shared CineForm libraries: `libcineform.a`, as well as `libcineform.so` under Linux or `libcineform.dylib` under macOS

+- **cineform-gopro** – GoPro’s static CineForm library: `libCFHDCodec.a`

 As Prolog is now a available as regular Homebrew formula (`gnu-prolog`), we have deleted our formula on 2021-07-21: